sagemath/sagewiki_to_gh-2022-10-10/days24/participants.md

 == (Tentative) List of Participants of Sage Days 24 ==

 Feel free to add your name to the list if you plan to come.
-You can add a question mark after your name to indicate that your plans is not final.
+You can add a question mark after your name to indicate that your plans are not final.

  * Martin Albrecht (RHUL)
+ * Bernhard Bloechl (Berlin, Germany)
+ * Stefan Boettner (Tulane)
  * Diego Dominici (New Paltz)
  * Alexander Dreyer (Kaiserslautern)
  * Burcin Erocal (RISC)